16 Best Chrome Extensions for Developers in 2023

-BrowserStack develops test IE, and it runs tests on real IE browsers (IE6 – IE11) and all versions of Edge within Chrome.
+BrowserStack develops test IE and runs tests on real IE browsers (IE6 – IE11) and all versions of Edge within Chrome.
 With a click from your Chrome browser, you can start a test session for Internet Explorer.

 How the site looks is not as important as how it performs.
-Even if the site looks stunning, it cannot get more users if its performance is poor.
+Even if the site looks stunning, it cannot get more users without poor performance.

 This is where this extension proves to be of great help to developers.
-Lighthouse is a tool that improves the performance and quality of web pages as it runs quick tests and audits the page to generate a report that helps identify weak spots.
+Lighthouse is a tool that improves web pages’ performance and quality by running quick tests and audits the page to generate a report that helps identify weak spots.

-A web developer’s biggest asset can be the speed of their system.
-To be effective is to be fast, but if the system fails to support you, it can be a huge loss even if you are fast.
+A web developer’s most significant asset can be the speed of their system.
+To be effective is to be fast, but if the system fails to support you, it can be a huge loss, even if you are fast.

 Ghostery is a powerful plugin that blocks any website ads and terminates the trackers activated on the site, which speeds up the performance.
 You can browse faster while protecting your privacy.

 You often stumble upon a website whose CSS properties you would want to know and use in your work.
-This plugin can be very effective in making it easy for web developers to know about the underlying CSS attributes.
+This plugin can effectively make it easy for web developers to know the underlying CSS attributes.

-You can simply click the toolbar CSSViewer icon and then hover over those elements you want to inspect on the current web page.
+You can click the toolbar CSSViewer icon and then hover over those elements you want to inspect on the web page.

 So, these were our curated list of top 14 web developer Chrome extension picks.
 These tools can help web developers work faster and more efficiently.
-Today, with the fast-paced, technologically advanced world, these extensions have become very handy to increase productivity.
+These extensions are handy today to increase productivity in the fast-paced, technologically advanced world.
 Hopefully, a few of these Chrome extensions can be added to your browser and come in handy for faster and more reliable results.